Table of Contents

 - Complementary categories

-It has three choices if Goal really wanted to catch income from this fad:
+Target has three options if it really wants to make money from this fad.

-Retailers have limited their ability to please consumers in a risk-free manner without a marketplace.
+Retailers are limited in their ability to satisfy customers in a safe and risk-free manner if there is no marketplace.

 A marketplace is essential for retailers to make sales, and keep them ahead of the competition.